raspberrypi/libcamera/Documentation/coding-style.rst

 C++ Specific Rules
 ------------------

-The code shall be implemented in C++14, with the following caveats:
+The code shall be implemented in C++17, with the following caveats:

 * Type inference (auto and decltype) shall be used with caution, to avoid drifting towards an untyped language.
 * The explicit, override and final specifiers are to be used where applicable.
-* General-purpose smart pointers (std::unique_ptr) deprecate std::auto_ptr.
-  Smart pointers, as well as shared pointers and weak pointers, shall not be overused.
+* Smart pointers, as well as shared pointers and weak pointers, shall not be overused.
 * Classes are encouraged to define move constructors and assignment operators where applicable, and generally make use of the features offered by rvalue